 a.
 Basis for Addition.
 When capacity is limited and health safety mitigation measures are used, film and media productions involve relatively low contact intensity and number of contacts.
-Restrictions can be placed to ensure that few inherently risky activities (e.g., singing, shouting, etc.)involving the removal of Face Coverings are involved.
+Restrictions can be placed to ensure that few inherently risky activities (e.g., singing, shouting, etc.) are involved.
 And when such activities are involved, additional preventive measures-such as physical distancing, improved ventilation, and surveillance testing-can be used to address the resulting risk.
 Accordingly, the risk of transmission is relatively low as long as adequate precautions are taken.